 Case Briefing Practice

 Read the case here: Palsgraf v.
-Long Island R. Co.
+Long Island Railroad Co.

 Case briefs are for your notes.
 Try to use your own words, rather than copying and pasting from the opinion.
 Focus on understanding the key concepts.
 Case briefs are meant to help you remember what matters most about each case and how different cases connect to each other.